Rosayxy/Rosayxy.github.io/_posts/2025-05-18-midnight-sun-quals-writeup.md

   return 0;
 }
 ```
-this gets introduces a stack overflow vuln
+this `gets` function introduces a stack overflow vuln

 ### debug
 As is introduced in [this ref](https://tttang.com/archive/1695/#toc__8), we start the process with `p = process(["qemu-ppc","-g","1234", binary_path]) ` command in our pwntools script, then we start a new terminal, and run the following command to attach gdb to the qemu process: